Dynamis client Marciano Brunette sues Demi Engemann and Production Company for Defamation Over Sexual Assault Claims

 Marciano puts several buckets of statements in the “defamation” pile:

-He says these aren’t opinions or vague insults.
-He says they accuse him of serious criminal sexual conduct, which is why he pleads defamation per se and defamation by implication.
+He says these aren’t opinions or insults.
+They accuse him of serious criminal sexual conduct, which is why he pleads defamation per se and defamation by implication.

 The legal claims (high-level)